 The 6,500,000 warrants issued in connection with the Initial Public Offering (the "Public Warrants") and the 4,250,000 Private Placement Warrants are recognized as derivative liabilities in accordance with ASC 815.
 Accordingly, the Company recognizes the warrant instruments as liabilities at fair value and adjusts the carrying value of the instruments to fair value at each reporting period until they are exercised or expires.
 The initial fair value of the Public Warrants issued in connection with the Public Offering and the fair value of the Private Placement Warrants have been estimated using a binomial lattice model in a risk-neutral framework.
-The fair value of the Public Warrants as of June 30, 2021 is based on observable listed prices for such warrants.
+The fair value of the Public Warrants as of September 30, 2021 is based on observable listed prices for such warrants.
+As the transfer of Private Placement Warrants to anyone who is not a permitted transferee would result in the Private Placement Warrants having substantially the same terms as the Public Warrants, the Company determined that the fair value of each Private Placement Warrant is equivalent to that of each Public Warrant.
 Derivative warrant liabilities are classified as non-current liabilities as their liquidation is not reasonably expected to require the use of current assets or require the creation of current liabilities.